|

 So he shines the truck while the whole town burns down!
 The church of Jesus

-it's for soul winning!
+Christ is not for gifts,it's for soul winning!
 The gifts are simply things to aid us and enhance the

 soul winning.
 This church at